 Old Vine certified

-WOLF & WOMAN is a blend of grapes from two different vineyards,
+WOLF & WOMAN is a blend of two different vineyards.

 Two pickings were done from each vineyard, providing us with berries